Skip to Main Content

 General Policies and Procedures

-Guttman Community College seeks to create and maintain a safe environment in which all members of the University community—students, faculty, and staff—can learn and work free from sexual harassment, violence, or discrimination.
-It is Guttman’s policy to admit and provide services for students, and to recruit, employ, retain and promote staff, without regard to race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender, gender identity, marital or partnership status, disability, genetic information, alienage, citizenship, military or veteran status, pregnancy (including childbirth and related conditions), status as a victim of domestic or other sexual violence, or any other legally prohibited basis, in accordance with federal, state and city law.
+Guttman Community College seeks to create and maintain a safe environment in which all members of the University community – students, faculty, and staff – can learn and work free from sexual harassment, violence, or discrimination.
+It is Guttman’s policy to admit and provide services for students, and to recruit, employ, retain, and promote staff, without regard to race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender, gender identity, marital or partnership status, disability, genetic information, alienage, citizenship, military, or veteran status, pregnancy (including childbirth and related conditions), status as a victim of domestic or other sexual violence, or any other legally prohibited basis, in accordance with federal, state and city law.
+Guttman’s policies on workplace and domestic violence apply to all acts of violence that occur in the workplace or classroom.
+The College’s Sexual Misconduct Policy prohibits many forms of unwelcome conduct, including sexual assault, stalking, domestic/intimate partner violence, and the physical or electronic stalking of students or staff.

-Sexual harassment, gender-based harassment and sexual violence, forms of sex or gender discrimination, are also prohibited at CUNY.
+Sexual harassment, gender-based harassment, and sexual violence, forms of sex or gender discrimination, are also prohibited at CUNY.
 Retaliation for reporting or opposing discrimination, cooperating with an investigation of a discrimination complaint, or requesting an accommodation is also prohibited.
 This policy is set forth fully in CUNY’s Policy on Sexual Misconduct.

-It is also the University’s policy to provide reasonable accommodations and academic adjustments when appropriate to individuals with disabilities, individuals observing religious practices, individuals who have pregnancy or childbirth-related medical conditions, or are victims of domestic violence/stalking/sex offenses.
+It is also the University’s policy to provide reasonable accommodations and academic adjustments when appropriate to individuals with disabilities, individuals observing religious practices, individuals who have pregnancy or childbirth-related medical conditions or are victims of domestic violence/stalking/sex offenses.
 Guttman Community College has ongoing Title IX-related training throughout the academic year for employees and students.

 Room 706B